Create assignments in Canvas

 Receive and assess assignments in Canvas

 The most common use of Assignments in Canvas is for assignments that will be assessed manually, i.e. assignments that cannot be automatically corrected like a quiz.
-Examples of what is suitable for assignments are lab reports, essays or bonus point submissions.
+Examples of what is suitable for assignments are lab reports or essays.

 Gather all assignment information in the assignment